 Atlanta History Center is a great spot for history buffs.
-This comprehensive museum complex was founded in 1926 and chronicles the region's history which includes sections on the Civil War, Civil Rights movement, Southern folk crafts, Atlanta's expansion and much more.
-Spread across 33 acres (13.5 hectares), it consists of the Atlanta History Museum, Swan House, Tullie Smith Farm (Smith Family Farm), Margaret Mitchell House, Centennial Olympic Games Museum, Kenan Research Center and six beautiful gardens.
-It has various programs, festivals and events going on throughout the year.
+This comprehensive museum complex was founded in 1926 and chronicles the region's history, including sections on the Civil War, the Civil Rights Movement, Southern folk crafts, Atlanta's expansion, and much more.
+Spread across 33 acres (13.5 hectares), the complex consists of the Atlanta History Museum, Swan House, Tullie Smith Farm (Smith Family Farm), Margaret Mitchell House, Lee Playhouse, Victorian Playhouse, McElreath Hall, Kenan Research Center, and beautiful gardens.
+It has various programs, festivals, and events throughout the year.
 Considered to be among the biggest history museums in the country, each space is unique and distinct, giving a glimpse of an era bygone and stories to enthrall everyone.
-The Margaret Mitchell House is a hub for authors and amateur writers as it hosts yearly creative writing programs to keep the legacy of the celebrated writer, whose novel Gone with the Wind, is among the most loved books.
-Don't miss this center when in Atlanta.

 The Atlanta Botanical Garden is one of the largest spectacles of plant life in the Southeast.
-Sprawling over 15 acres (six hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
+Sprawling over 30 acres (12.14 hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
 It is home to the Fuqua Conservatory and Japanese gardens, both rich in globe-spanning flora.
-Follow a walking trail, great for couples, and admire exotic rose plantations and carnivorous specimens.
+Follow a walking trail, which is a favorite of couples, and admire exotic rose plantations and carnivorous specimens.
 In addition, guided tours and seasonal shows guarantee an entertaining botany lesson.

 Eyedrum is the perfect venue, to catch the best of contemporary arts in vibrant Atlanta.
 Be it music concerts, art exhibitions, film openings or book readings - you can all catch them here at this multi-arts space.
 It is also a favorite joint for upcoming local bands.
 Check the website for detailed schedule of events.